pantheon-systems/documentation/source/content/guides/multidev/01-introduction.md

 anchorid: multidev
 ---

 Multidevs are development environments for teams.
-They allow a developer to fork the entire stack (code and content), work independently, then merge the code changes back into the main `master` site.
-Each forked branch will have its own separate development environment, including database and files.
+A Multidev environment allows a developer to fork the entire stack (code and content), work independently, and then merge the code changes back into the main `master` site.
+Each forked branch has its own separate development environment, including database and files.

 ![Dev Test and Live icon](../../../images/multidev-flow.png)